-When you just arrive in Belgium, it might be convenient to have someone who can translate information, documents etc. from Dutch to your mother tongue or vice versa.
-If you have to present documents for official procedures (e.g. birth or marriage certificate, diploma’s etc.) it might be necessary to have a sworn translation.
+After arriving in Belgium, it might be convenient to have someone who can translate information, documents etc. from Dutch to your mother tongue or vice versa.
+If you have to present documents for official procedures (e.g. birth or marriage certificate, diplomas etc.) it might be necessary to have a sworn translation.

-- Ask the authorities concerned whether you need a sworn translator or interpreter when starting an official procedure at city hall, your employer, your school….
+- Ask the authorities concerned whether you need a sworn translator or interpreter when starting an official procedure at the city office (Stadskantoor), your employer, your school, etc.

-- If you need a sworn translator/interpreter: Go to the court of first instance of Leuven.
+- If you need a sworn translator/interpreter: Consult Lextra Lingua (website in Dutch or French only) or go to the court of first instance (website in Dutch, French and German only) of Leuven.
 They have contact details of all sworn translators.
-At the Stadskantoor (City Office), Civic Affairs Office, a (limited) list is also available.
+At the City Office (Stadskantoor) and the Civic Affairs Office (dienst Burgerzaken), a (limited) list is also available.

 - Find a commercial translating agency on the internet.
 Make clear arrangements on paper about price and deadline.

-- Several online translation tools exist, such as Google Translate.
+- Several online translation tools exist, such as Google Translate or DeepL.
 Please be careful if you translate official or complex information, or information including a lot of jargon.
 Although these tools improve constantly, the translation might miss crucial elements.

 Search engine of the federation of sworn translators & interpreters BBVT-UPTIA (website in Dutch and French)

 - List of members of the association of court translators & interpreters Lextra Lingua (website in Dutch and French)